Antiklos/network-gatekeeper/README.txt

 <--begin    The server responds, letting the client know that they may begin sending network packets

 Features to add in:
-- Test it out on a real network
 - Implement the gating of network traffic from the network_ipv4 class using iptables
 - Create a test message framework to spoof making payments
 - Create a new payment class to implement sending and receiving bitcoin